Gripping, Intense & Incredibly Timely

 We live in a world of extremes.
 From extreme political ideologies split between the left and right to extreme console wars as people fight over Playstation and Xbox, these intense rivalries have infiltrated every part of our culture.
 While most are verbal matches waged over the internet, lately we’ve seen this spill over into the streets.

 From mass protests about face masks and Brexit to more violent clashes in the US over racial equality, these extremes are reaching a point of seemingly no return.
 It’s fitting then that The Trial Of The Chicago 7 is released smack bang in the midst of all this simmering tension worldwide.

-In its simplest form, The Trial of the Chicago 7 is a simple courtroom drama depicting the real-life case that gripped America back in the 1960’s.
+In its simplest form, The Trial of the Chicago 7 is a courtroom drama depicting a real-life court case that gripped America back in the 1960’s.

-And that something came in the form of violent clashes between police and protestors in the foreground of a Convention Center debating the Vietnam War.
+And that something manifests itself into a series of violent clashes between police and protestors in the foreground of a Convention Center debating the Vietnam War.
 This was later known as the Battle of Michigan Avenue – and the site for 8 men to be made an example of.

 Rennie Davis, David Dellinger, John Froines, Tom Hayden, Abbie Hoffman, Jerry Rubin, Bobby Seale, and Lee Weiner were indicted under the newly-passed Civil Rights Act of 1968, and thus our story begins.